 Occasionally, we will receive titles on CD-ROM or other media format that must be checked in.

-Note about claimed media: If the media was claimed, follow the check in procedure, complete the claim slip procedure, and deliver the media to the Authority Control Manager to label and place on the appropriate pick up shelf in Technical Services.
+Note about claimed media: If the media was claimed, follow the check in procedure, complete the claim slip procedure, and deliver the media to the Authority Control Manager to label and place on the appropriate pick up shelf in Content Services.
 This will ensure that the claims are resolved before it is labeled.

 NOTE: Media formats include CD-ROMS, DVD-ROMS, Audio CDs, and DVDs.
 In Serials we mostly handle CD-ROMS, DVD-ROMS, and Audio CDs.